Publishing and Hosting

 Content-Encoding: gzip.
 In particular you should serve files with the following extensions with gzip content-encoding:

 In some cases (for testing), you want to start the experience without hosting it.
-In this case, you can start it by manually running the following command:

 Due to browser restrictions surrounding the use of the camera, you must use HTTPS to view or preview your site, even if doing so locally from your computer.
 If you're using